Breed Standard

 Teeth:

-Must be set well in mouth and no over or under bite should be apparent.
+Must be set well in mouth and have no over or under bite should be apparent.

 Wattles: